rutherford-nj/www.rutherfordboronj.com/departments/health/_posts/2020-02-06-rabies-clinic.md

 ---
 layout: blog
-title: "Free Rabies Clinic 4/4"
+title: "Free Rabies Clinic 4/4 - CANCELLED"

 ---
 The Rutherford Health Department will be conducting its Annual Free Rabies Clinic for Rutherford cats and